 Elizabeth II only became heir to the throne because King George V died and Edward VIII abdicated the throne to marry an American.
 This allowed the Queen’s father, George V to ascend to the throne.
 She was ten at the time.

-Do you know any interesting facts about Queen Elizabeth?
+Do you have any interesting facts about Queen Elizabeth that we’ve missed?
 Share them with us in the comments section below!